Imagine this… You have just brought yourself a beautiful new leather couch that you had to save up for a while to be able to afford.

 On top of this, your cat may show other signs of stress.
 Stress can manifest as physical symptoms such as eating less, losing their fur, or sleeping more often.
 There can also be other behavioral symptoms, including not using their litter tray or acting aggressively.

 A huge range of things can cause your cat to feel vulnerable as they are sensitive creatures.
-This can be anything from there being a new pet or person in your home to them not having a litter tray that they like to use.
+This can be anything from a new pet or person in your home not having a litter tray they like to use.
 Moving house can also trigger anxiety in felines, as can competition for resources in a multi-cat household or simply a change in routine.

-If your cat’s scratching behavior is new or overly aggressive, try to think of anything that you may have changed.
-Even if the change is small, you can try reversing it if possible to make your cat feel more at ease again.
+If your cat’s scratching behavior is new or overly aggressive, try to think of anything you may have changed.
+You can try reversing it if possible to make your cat feel more at ease.

 You can also make your cat feel more at ease by offering them plenty of places to hide.
-These places offer them safety and a place to turn if they are feeling overwhelmed.
+These places provide them with safety and a place to turn if they feel overwhelmed.
 You do not have to spend money on new pet caddies – even an old cardboard box will work a treat.
 Cat flaps are also a good idea as your cat can enter and leave the house as they wish, helping them to feel secure.

 It is important to remember that scratching is a natural behavior for cats.
-In the wild, it is essential for their survival and their safety, and domesticated cats still carry these instincts.
-Cats that are extremely curious or feel vulnerable can also scratch more than other felines.
+It is essential for their survival and safety in the wild, and domesticated cats still carry these instincts.
+Cats that are extremely curious or vulnerable can also scratch more than other felines.

-Because scratching is instinctive, we will never eliminate this behavior.
-However, by providing an alternative place for your cat to scratch and encouraging them to use this instead of your leather couch by using deterrent sprays or other repellents, we can save our furniture!
-A combination of methods works best, but remember never to get your cat declawed.
+Because scratching is instinctive, we will never eliminate this behavior entirely.
+However, by providing an alternative place for your cat to scratch and encouraging them to use this instead of your leather couch, we can save our furniture!
+It is impossible to stop cats from scratching, but it is possible to prevent cats from scratching furniture!